earthboundkid/Watsuji-and-Aesthetics/5 Art, History, and Milieu.md

 Given the remarkable circumstances of his life, it is fair to say that Okakura was positioned in a very particular milieu in history that allowed him to synthesize global currents of thought in art and aesthetics while also injecting his own personality into its future development.
 His life’s work might be cast as merely an antithetic reaction against the Japan’s rapid Westernization, but it is better understood as an effort to ensure the preservation of Japan’s multiplicity (_jūsōsei_ [重層性][ja]).
 Okakura worked tirelessly in his life and writing to show that modern life has much to learn from the values of the past.
 Let us look now at his _Book of Tea_ to see what specifically he proposed.

-####*The Book of Tea* and Teaism
+####*The Book of Tea*, tea ceremony, and Teaism
 _The Book of Tea_ is a unique product of its age.
 In an introduction to one version of the book, Soshitsu Sen XV praises Okakura’s work and declares,

 > it is a classic in the genuine sense, being firmly rooted in its own milieu, and at the same time transcending its time and setting.
 (22--3)

 The historical milieu of _The Book of Tea_ was a tumultuous one as we have seen.
 The tea ceremony faced a serious intellectual challenge at the time of its publication because of the lack of anything like its analogue in Western aesthetics.
 With nothing to compare it to, how could Westerners ever understand it?
 And without any Western recognition of tea ceremony, could it really be preserved as a part of newly modern Japan?
 On the other hand, as Okakura keenly noted, Westerners certainly appreciate tea as much as their Asian counterparts---“The white man has scoffed at our religion and morals, but has accepted the brown beverage without hesitation” (35).
 The British in particular gave “tea time” and “tea parties” a central role in social life.
 Under these circumstances, would it be so strange for the tea ceremony to make the trip West?
 As it happened, tea ceremony has survived in Japan up to the present, but despite the hard work of its popularizers, it has never gained a substantial following in the West.

 Okakura’s description of the tea ceremony in _The Book of Tea_ is at once broad and yet maddening non-specific.
-Instead of simply laying out the mechanical procedures for performing the ceremony, Okakura works diligently to place tea ceremony into something of its historical context for a Western audience, and along the way he explains some of the basic points of Confucianism, Daoism, and Zen.
+Instead of simply laying out the mechanical procedures for performing the ceremony, Okakura works diligently to place tea ceremony into something of its historical context for a Western audience, and along the way he explains what he takes to be the basic points of Confucianism, Daoism, and Zen.
 Okakura’s goal clearly is not simply to write a how-to manual but to impart just some of the background his readers would need in order to understand the significance of the ritual.
 In Japanese, tea ceremony is _chanoyu_ [茶の湯][ja], also called _chadō_ or _sadō_ [茶道][ja] (“the way of tea”).
 Okakura refers to it as “a religion of aestheticism---Teaism” (29).
 In general terms, the aesthetic theory that underlies Okakura’s Teaism is not far removed from what has been argued for here.
 In the last chapter, we saw Watsuji’s emphasis on a coming together of vital energy (_ki ai_ [気合い][ja]) as the form of unity at work in Japanese aesthetic judgment.
 Okakura concurs:

 > Nothing is more hallowing than the union of kindred spirits in art.
 At the moment of meeting, the art lover transcends himself.
 At once he is and is not.
 (100)